 - retired St. Louis Municipal Bond Club members and their immediate family members

 Immediate family includes spouse, dependent children and dependent grandchildren.
-Preference will be given to applicants from the St. Louis area and to Municipal Bond Department employees of member firms and their families.
+Preference will be given to applicants from the St. Louis area.

 2019 St. Louis Municipal Bond Club Firms:

 - Commerce Bank